 I love stories and I love improv for the same reason.
 Both can go anywhere.
 Washington Improv Theatre (WIT) successfully combines these pleasures in Lore.
 Audience members yell suggestions from a list of predetermined words to see what type of story is to be told.
 The prompts don’t always mean what you think they mean, but that’s part of the charm.
 The night I went we heard love letters between a couple separated across the miles by irreconcilable differences, advice from a geriantologist, and a quasi-super hero story about a slightly vain man who smelled really nice.
 That last one was far funnier than it sounds.
 Every sketch had its moments, but two prompts pushed the actors to the top of their game.
 DOC felt like a short Christopher Guest mockumentary without any flat notes.
 How can I describe the prompt Bazooka?
 The best I can do is: physical poetry laced with menace and ennui.
 If you like improv, see Lore and be sure to scream “BAZOOKA!”

 Wireless two-channel headphones broadcasting two separate music streams?
-What’s going on here, you may ask yourself as you enter the theater and are handed a headset.
+What’s going on here, you may ask yourself as you enter the theater and are handed one of the best true wireless earbuds under 100.
 A little taste of interactive audio theater, that’s what.
 Adventure Productions has created a piece that’s light on actual plot but heavy on innovation.
 As a play about a caustic living situation between two eccentric roommates gone rogue and the two men pulled into their gravitational pull, it’s light on substance, but that’s not why you should go.
 By wearing a headset that allows you to switch between two separate channels of content, you can eavesdrop on private thoughts and between walls.
 It’s a fascinating concept, and I’d love to see it utilized in service of a more interesting plot.
 Quibble aside, the roomie battle royale is brought to life by a very funny cast who keep the action sharp and defined as you switch at will (or not at all, as I saw many audience members just stick to one angle).
 This kind of innovation is exactly what Fringe should be all about.

 Cordelia and Desdemona are the apples of their fathers’ eyes, but they fight with them non-stop.
 Juliet moons over vampires and Twilight fan fiction.
 Ophelia can’t quite figure out what her odd but very deep boyfriend is going on about.
 They all can agree that Lady M is absolutely terrifying.
 It’s summer camp crammed full of canoe races, campfires, scary stories and silly games.
 Tragedy Averted asks: can they change their storied fates for the better?
 It also makes an interesting case about who Lady M actually is.
 I really enjoyed this one.
 The young cast is fantastic.
 They glide effortlessly between modern teen angst and Shakespearean prose.
 The jokes and dialogue fly fast, very fast.
 The few obvious gags drew the audience in even with the occasional groan: “Ophelia are you in tent 2B?”
 If your Shakespeare is rusty you might want to do a quick brush up.
 It will be worth it for the extra laughs.